-A combined license enables the licensee to construct a plant and operate it once construction is complete if certain standards identified in the combined license are satisfied.
+A combined license enables the licensee to construct a plant and to operate it once construction is complete if certain standards identified in the combined license are satisfied.
 These standards are called Inspections, Tests, Analyses, and Acceptance Criteria, or ITAAC.
 The ITAAC are typically derived from one of two sources.
 The majority of ITAAC are from the design certification for the particular reactor technology the plant uses.
 The remaining ITAAC are site specific, and are submitted in the licensee's combined license (COL) or early site permit (ESP) applications.
 For more information, see the following topics on this page:

-As required by 10 CFR 52.97(b), the ITAAC identified in the combined license are necessary and sufficient, when successfully completed by the licensee, to provide reasonable assurance that the facility has been constructed and will operate in conformity with the combined license, the provisions of the Atomic Energy Act, as amended, and the Commission's rules and regulations.
+As required by 10 CFR 52.97(b), the ITAAC identified in the combined license are necessary and sufficient, when successfully completed by the licensee, to provide reasonable assurance that the facility has been constructed and will operate in conformity with the combined license, the provisions of the Atomic Energy Act of 1954, as amended (AEA), and the Commission's rules and regulations.
 The COL includes ITAAC submitted in the COL application in addition to incorporating any ITAAC from referenced early site permits and standard design certifications, with the exception of referenced ITAAC whose acceptance criteria the Commission finds have been met when issuing the COL. Both the design certification and site specific ITAAC may be found in Appendix C of a given COL.

 During construction, the licensee is responsible for performing all inspections, tests, and analyses and ensuring that the specified acceptance criteria are met.
-Throughout the construction process NRC inspectors will perform inspections based upon Inspection Manual Chapter 2503, "Construction Inspection Program: Inspections of Inspections, Tests, Analyses and Acceptance Criteria (ITAAC) Related Work," and the NRC's Construction Inspection Program at the plant site to confirm the licensee's findings.
+Throughout the construction process, NRC inspectors will perform inspections based upon Inspection Manual Chapter 2503, "Construction Inspection Program: Inspections of Inspections, Tests, Analyses and Acceptance Criteria (ITAAC) Related Work," and the NRC's Construction Inspection Program at the plant site to confirm that the licensee has successfully completed the ITAAC.
 For every completed ITAAC, the licensee must submit to the NRC an ITAAC Closure Notification (ICN) as required by 10 CFR 52.99(c)(1).
 The NRC staff will review each ICN to verify that the ITAAC have been successfully completed, and will periodically publish a record of these reviews in the Federal Register to inform the public of successfully completed ITAAC.
-These Federal Register notices will be published until the deadline for hearing requests on ITAAC completion, but the NRC website will be updated throughout construction to reflect the NRC staff's determinations.
-In accordance with 10 CFR 52.99(c)(2), after a licensee has completed an ITAAC and submitted the ICN, licensees are required to report new information materially altering the basis for determining that a prescribed inspection, test, or analysis was performed as required, or finding that a prescribed acceptance criterion is met.
+These Federal Register notices will be published until the deadline for hearing requests related to ITAAC completion, but the NRC website will be updated throughout construction to reflect the NRC staff's determinations (see "ITAAC Status Report" later on this page).

-For any ITAAC that have not been successfully completed at least 225 days prior to the scheduled date for initial loading of fuel, 10 CFR 52.99(c)(3) requires the licensee to submit a notification stating that all inspections, tests, and analyses will be performed and the prescribed acceptance criteria will be met, and explain the licensee's plans for completing all ITAAC that have not yet been completed.
-This notification can be used by the public to determine if a hearing request on an ITAAC is warranted.
+For any ITAAC that have not been successfully completed at least 225 days prior to the scheduled date for initial loading of fuel, 10 CFR 52.99(c)(3) requires the licensee to submit an Uncompleted ITAAC Notification stating that all inspections, tests, and analyses will be performed and the prescribed acceptance criteria will be met, and explain the licensee's plans for completing all ITAAC that have not yet been completed.
+This notification can be used by the public to determine if a hearing request on an uncompleted ITAAC is warranted.

 Transition from Construction to Operating Reactor